Madama Butterfly: THE ULTIMATE GHOSTING

 Another edition of Sneakers at the Opera with Rosie Waterland

-Rosie Waterland was a guest of Opera Australia at Madama Butterfly.
+Rosie Waterland was a guest of Opera Australia at Madama Butterfly at the Sydney Opera House in 2019.
 This is her unedited review of the experience.

 Wowsers.
 Well, it turns out men have been absolute shit for at least as long as operas have been written.
 Possibly even longer.
 I now know this because, as Madama Butterfly definitively proves, ghosting has been employed as a torturous dating tool for much longer than previously assumed.